siemens/embb/doc/tutorial/tutorial.template.md

     \\\inputlistingsnippet{../examples/algorithms/reduce.cc:second_range_init}

 The reduction consists of two steps: First, the input ranges are transformed and then, the reduction is performed on the transformed range.
 For that purpose, the `Reduce` function allows to specify a transformation function object.
 By default, this is the identity functor which does not modify the input range.
-To implement the dot product, we can use the `Zip` function (see Section [Foreach Loops](#sec_algorithms_foreach)) and a lambda function for computing the transformed range:
+To implement the dot product, we can use the `Zip` function and a lambda function for computing the transformed range:

     \\\inputlistingsnippet{../examples/algorithms/reduce.cc:dot_product}